 More commonly, we refer to this as "putting yourself in someone else's shoes."

 Why is empathy important?

-Without empathy, most attempts to encourage someone won’t be very effective.
-This is because without it, we can’t properly figure out how someone is feeling and what the best encouragement for them even is.
+Without empathy, most attempts to encourage someone won't be very effective.
+Without it, we can't properly figure out how someone is feeling and what the best way to encourage them even is.

-We don’t all react the same way to encouragement so it’s important to think about things from the other person’s perspective first.
-While most people like to be encouraged, there are many who don’t like it at all.
+We don't all react the same way to encouragement so it's important to think about things from the other person's perspective.
+While most people like to be encouraged, there are many who don't like it at all.

-Trying to encourage someone who doesn’t even want to be encouraged in the first place just ends up making you sound like that nagging neighbour who keeps inviting you over for dinner.
+Trying to encourage someone who doesn't even want to be encouraged in the first place just ends up making you sound like that nagging aunt that always tells you to lose weight.

 ...Encouragement is something that has always frustrated me.

 As a young snotty kid, when my mom would say, "you can do this honey!"
 I would reply angrily, "I know!!"

 ...Or when I'm working out with a group and I'm the last one to finish something, and they all feel the need to clap and yell, as if that will inspire me to go faster.
 AUGH.
 The.
 Worst.” -I Hate Encouragement - INFJ1510 | reddit

 How to encourage someone